 Abstract:

 Moisture content in cut tobacco is a critical factor influencing cigarette production efficiency, product qualification rate, and smoking quality.
-To meet the urgent need for accurate prediction of environmental temperature and humidity to achieving moisture control of cut tobacco during actual production, two types of mathematical models were developed for the equilibrium moisture content (EMC) of six tobacco shreds.
-The first type is typical isothermal adsorption models with water activity as the independent variable under constant temperature, while the second type is equilibrium moisture content/equilibrium relative humidity (EMC/ERH) models incorporating both temperature and humidity.
-Based on the coefficient of determination (R
+To achieve stable control of tobacco moisture content during production, accurate prediction of ambient temperature and humidity is urgently required.
+Typical isothermal moisture absorption models with water activity as the independent variable at constant temperature, as well as equilibrium moisture content/equilibrium relative humidity models involving both temperature and humidity variables, were established for the equilibrium moisture content of cut leaf tobacco, expanded cut tobacco, cut sheet tobacco and expanded cut stem tobacco, respectively.
+By evaluating the coefficient of determination (